physrisk/website-source/articles/2012/february-and-march-active-time-for-econophysicists.md

 The main topics were also covered by A. Kononovicius in the Spring Meeting of German Physical Society (de.
 DPG) in Berlin.
-He talked about the Kirman model - ["Microscopic herding model leading to long-range processes and 1/f noise with application to absolute return in ﬁnancial markets"](/uploads/2012/03/Kaulakys2012Verhandlungen.pdf).
+He talked about the Kirman model - ["Microscopic herding model leading to long-range processes and 1/f noise with application to absolute return in financial markets"](/uploads/2012/03/Kaulakys2012Verhandlungen.pdf).
 While also giving a poster presentation on the burst statistics - ["Bursting behavior of non-linear stochastic model and empirical